vasily-kartashov/vasily-kartashov.github.io/_posts/2016-01-29-adding-jsonb-support-to-hibernate.md

 }
 ```

-So now we can start using JSONB in our queries.
-For example we can easily find all the devices with state of charge greater than 10%
+With our custom Hibernate dialect in place, we can now seamlessly integrate JSONB functionality into our JPQL queries.
+For instance, we can easily retrieve all devices with a state of charge greater than 10% by utilizing the following query within our `DeviceRepository` interface:

 ```java
 public interface DeviceRepository extends CrudRepository<Device, String> {